FAQ's

 price-points online.
 Please stop into the gallery to view our whole collection in person.

 Q: What forms of payments do you accept?
+Do we offer layaway?

 A: We accept all forms of checks including personal, business, certified/cashier's checks, wire transfers,